catppuccin/typst/README.md

    just install
    ```

-   Or, to first build the package and then install it, run:
+   Or, to first build the package and then install it (this may not work on all systems), run:

    ```sh
    just tmThemes whiskers install